Nicola2309/-MS2/README.md

 #### Colour Scheme

 - The three main colours used are:
-    * blue from the hero picture: #00a4df
+    * Blue from the hero picture: #00a4df
+    * Green from the logo upper wave, used in Submit button and Social Media icons : #17C094
-    * grey of the navbar, footer and carousel box:#e5e5e5
+    * Grey of the navbar, footer and carousel box: #e5e5e5
-    * white of the backround: #ffffff
+    * White of the backround: #ffffff

 #### Typography